 From JSON to BigQuery

 The JSON files were then loaded into Google BigQuery, which is a cloud-based data warehouse used for data analytics.
 It can be accessed through a web UI or a command-line tool, and for our data exploration exercise we chose the former.
-The Python scripts that were run to upload JSON data to BigQuery are stored in the following GitHub repository.

 Although BigQuery is not the only data store that allows the users to run SQL queries, it is based on a columnar storage that supports semistructured data.
 This works great for OCDS data, which, being in a structured JSON format, has a variety of arrays (e.g. awards, parties etc.) that BigQuery can handle with ease.